14 Authentic Lebanese Breakfast Dishes + Spice Guide! (2025)

 🥗 What are the most healthy Lebanese breakfast dishes?

 The healthiest Lebanese breakfast dishes are fatteh and foul.
 Fatteh has a ton of protein, and foul is rich in folates!
-Baba ganoush isn’t a breakfast dish, but you can certainly eat it any time of day and it’s super healthy!
+Baba ganoush isn’t a breakfast dish, but you can certainly eat it any time of day and it’s super healthy.
+I make it all the time!

 🇬🇷 What is the difference between Greek and Lebanese food?